cloudmesh/client/docs/source/old.rst

 Notes:

-* --format should become --output? reasoning in api format is keyword. in case we keep format we want to do output_format as api variable.
+* --format should become --output? reasoning in api format is keyword.
+In case we keep format we want to do output_format as api variable.

 currently we have